 Freezing: You can freeze an unfrosted cake for up to 6 months tightly wrapped in plastic wrap and covered in foil.
 Thaw on the counter for 6 hours or in the fridge overnight.

-I have never tried freezing this cake after it had been assembled, so I hesitate to recommend it just based on the frosting.
-I do think it should be fine, but if you try it, let me know!
+I have never tried freezing this cake after it had been assembled with frosting, so I hesitate to recommend it just based on the frosting.
+I think it should be fine, but if you try it, let me know!

 More Healthy Cake Recipes

 You might also enjoy this list of 20 almond flour recipes!

 - Preheat oven to 350 degrees F. Line only the bottom of 8 x 8 or 8 x 11 baking dish with parchment paper, spray bottom and sides with cooking spray and set aside.

 - In a large bowl, whisk the eggs for 10 seconds.
 Add maple syrup, pumpkin puree, vinegar, pumpkin pie spice, cinnamon, baking powder, baking soda and salt.
 Whisk well breaking any baking soda or powder lumps.

 - Add zucchini and stir.
 Add almond flour and stir well to combine.